CSCfi/Kielipankki-utilities/docs/howto_protected_packages.md

 - move the download_encrypted_shortname-src.zip to the folder `download_preview` on Puhti.

 - Tell CSC about the data in `download_preview`, to be uploaded to the download service.
+CSC staff will de-crypt the data (they will be able to detect the correct password by the resource's shortname!) only after transferring it to the download service.

-- Note: When closing the interactive shell, the data will no longer be available there.
+- Note: When closing the interactive shell, the data will no longer be available there (so no need to actively delete the data from there).